 Mom Guilt Is Destructive.
 Here’s How to Ditch It.

 When you’re a mother with ADHD, and you have a child with special needs, expectations — your own and other people’s — can be your unraveling.
 Don’t let mom guilt win.
 Instead, use these 8 strategies for find peace and happiness at home.

 I have two young adult children.
 Kate, age 24, does not have ADHD.
 Mackenzie, my 21-year-old, does, along with mild cognitive impairments, speech and language difficulties, mood regulation, and oh… who’s counting?
 Her difficulties arose from a rare vaccine reaction she had as an infant.
 Mackenzie lives at home, and will likely be with us for five to 10 years more.

 I wondered whether I had the parenting skills to raise her well because of my ADHD.
 With Mackenzie and me, it was the blind leading the blind.
 If I couldn’t keep my own workspace organized, how could I expect her to keep her bedroom and playroom in order?
 If I had problems with distractibility, how could I expect her to stay on task?
 Worse, given my own attention deficit disorder, it was difficult for me to help Mackenzie manage her ADHD symptoms.

 I’m not alone.
-Women with ADHD contact me all the time, upset and anxious over their less-than-perfect parenting skills.
+I get calls all the time about ADHD parenting.
+Moms tells me they’re upset and anxious over their less-than-perfect parenting skills.
 I don’t have a magic bullet that will make any of this “mom guilt” go away.
-I do, however, have eight helpful suggestions that turned my ADHD motherhood into a wonderful, manageable experience:
+I do, however, have eight helpful suggestions that turned my ADHD motherhood into a wonderful, manageable experience of positive parenting:

 Anticipate problems — and find solutions.
-As a mother with ADHD, I learned to maneuver around tense situations.
+I learned to maneuver around tense situations.
 Mackenzie frequently had meltdowns in the grocery store, so when I had to shop for food, I left her at home with a sitter.

 Get treatment for yourself and your child.
 I made sure that both of us got help from clinicians who were experienced in treating ADHD.
 I can’t emphasize enough that managing ADHD symptoms makes parenting a whole lot easier.